graphile/operation-hooks/README.md

 this message would be generated before the mutation takes place), `[A]` for "after" (i.e. this message would be generated during or after the mutation), and `[E]` for "error" (i.e. this message may be generated if an error occurred during the mutation itself).
+Note that the `[A]` (after) messages might also be triggered _during_ the mutation, rather than afterwards; more on this below.

 The `level` key is treated specially; if any message generated before the mutation takes place produces a message with `level='error'` then the mutation will be aborted with an error.
-The value in doing this with these messages is that more than one error (along with associated warnings, notices, etc) can be raised at the same time, allowing the user to fix multiple issues at once, resulting in greater user satisfaction.
+The value in doing this with these messages is that more than one error (along with associated warnings, notices, etc.) can be raised at the same time, allowing the user to fix multiple issues at once, resulting in greater user satisfaction.

 Messages are accumulated from all the operation hooks that have been added to